Best Things To Do In Pembrokeshire

 Everybody loves a good beach day!
 If you’re looking for a quiet place to relax and reflect, or if you want to release some energy climbing rocks, Marloes Sands Beach is a great place to explore for a few hours or even a whole day.
 Located about an hour west of Tenby, Marloes Sands Beach is almost a mile long, with many secluded areas to choose from along its golden sands.
 While the adults sunbathe, the kiddos can explore the many rock pools and go exploring for shrimps, starfish, crabs, and more.
 Remember to return all sea life and rocks back to their original resting place, of course!

 Park at the National Trust car park (£3 for a half-day, £6 for a full day) and enjoy the scenic 10 to 15-minute walk down to the shore.
 You may pass some geologists, fossil hunters, or surfers making their way down too.
-Geologists aren’t the only ones fascinated by the rocky landscape, as the sandstone and volcanic rocks create magnificent rock formations with jagged folds and faults.
+Geologists aren’t the only ones fascinated by the rocky landscape.
+The sandstone and volcanic rocks create magnificent rock formations with jagged folds and faults that are a wonder to behold.
 Also on the beach are the Three Chimneys, which are three vertical lines of Silurian sandstone formed 443.8 million years ago and mudstone that is millions of years old.